What is a Sinus?

 The key to a successful and long-lasting dental implant is the quality and quantity of jawbone to which the implant will be attached.
 If bone loss has occurred in or around the sinus, a sinus augmentation procedure can raise the sinus floor and allow for new bone formation.

-In the most common sinus augmentation procedure, the sinus is elevated at the time of implant placement preventing the necessity for two separate surgeries.
-The membrane lining the sinus is pushed upward through the same hole that the implant will be placed.
-The underlying space is filled with bone grafting material.
-After the bone is implanted, the dental implant will be placed and the healing process begins.
+If there is adequate remaining bone, the sinus can be elevated at the time of implant placement preventing the necessity for two separate surgeries.
+The membrane lining the sinus is pushed upward through the same opening that the implant will be placed.
+The underlying space may be filled with bone grafting material.
+The dental implant will be placed and the healing process begins.
 After several months of healing, the implant can be restored.

 If there is minimal to no bone in the sinus, the bone graft will need to be performed first.
+There are two types of sinus augmentation and the appropriate approach depends on the amount of remaining bone.
 In this procedure, the bone will need to heal for approximately six months prior to implant placement.
 The sinus graft makes it possible for many patients to have dental implants when years ago there was no other option besides wearing loose dentures.